MatthewKandiah/algo-intro/src/notes.md

 ## Collision Resolution
 ### Chaining
 - Instead of a backing array of pointers directly to elements, we have a backing array of pointers to linked lists.
 If there is no collision, the linked list is length 1.
 If we get a collision, we can prepend our element's node to the list.
+- Insertion (without searching) is cheap.
+Requires allocation of additional memory, and pointer indirection reduces cpu cache efficiency.
+### Open Address Hashing
+- Calculate a key's hash to find it's preferred spot in the backing array.
+If that spot is already occupied, then we have a collision.
+Move to the next free space in the backing array, and insert the element there instead.
+- Insertion may be more expensive (especially if we've had a lot of collisions and the table is getting full).
+Avoids the need to allocate extra memory besides the backing array, which may be preferable in memory-constrained applications.
+Keeps memory usage localised, which helps improve cpu cache efficiency, so this method may perform better on modern hardware than the usual, simplistic RAM model analysis would indicate.

+# Binary Search Trees
+## Binary Search Tree property
+- Every node in the tree has a value and up to two children.
+- Every node's left child is less-than-or-equal-to it.
+- Every node's right child is greater-than-or-equal-to it.
+- Exploiting this property, basic operations on a binary search tree have time complexity proportional to the height of the tree.
+- In best cases where the height of the tree in minimised, this gives O(log(N))
+- In worst cases where the tree becomes a linear chain, this gives O(N)